moggieuk/Happy-Hare/README.md

 mmu_num_gates: 9                        # Number of selector gates
 ```

+> [!NOTE]
-> **Note** Despite the vendor and version string taking care of most of the variations of MMU there are still a few parameters that can vary.
+> Despite the vendor and version string taking care of most of the variations of MMU there are still a few parameters that can vary.
 In an attempt to support such mods the follow parameters can be specified to override defaults.
 Use ONLY if necessary:<br>

 `cad_gate_width:` Width of individual filament block in mm - if using modified/custom block<br>
 `encoder_min_resolution:` Resolution of one 'pulse' on the encoder.
 Generally (23 / pulses per revolution for BMG based encoder) - if using customized encoder<br>